Visions in the dark – Ken Dunkley

 On Saturday September 26, @4pm Robert Bowen will give a talk about the process of creating this 4D video sculpture from Archival footage.

-Steve Pavlovsky takes us behind the scenes of his liquid light projections.
-Come by the studio or participate in a hands-on workshop that focuses on the use of oils, and other organic hands-on techniques.
+Steve Pavlovsky took us behind the scenes of his liquid light shows.
+Open the studio and workshops focuses on the use of oils, and other organic hands-on projection techniques.

 through the 70s, 80s, and what is happening now.